 - In both Oakland and Los Angeles, the strikes demonstrated deep public support for the teachers.
 It suggests that the days when teachers were held solely responsible for seemingly every shortcoming in the state’s public schools, along with the success or failure of their students, are over, at least for now.

 - In both conflicts, the teachers unions and their allies are looking to Sacramento, as well as voters, to approve more funds as a key element in making the agreements enforceable.
 But it is not clear where those funds would come from.
 Neither Gov. Gavin Newsom nor the Legislature has made any commitments beyond the funding increases that Newsom requested in his proposed budget in January.
-In Los Angeles the strike did push the school board to place a long-delay tax on real estate parcels on a June 4 special election ballot.
+In Los Angeles the strike did push the school board to place a long-delayed tax on real estate parcels on a June 4 special election ballot.
 If approved, it would help erase the district’s projected $500 million shortfall.
 Whether it will pass is another matter: it will require voters to approve it by a two-thirds margin, which the last parcel tax measure nearly a decade ago failed to get.

 Unaddressed in both Oakland and Los Angeles are deeper structural issues, such as the impact of declining enrollments, the crushing costs of meeting pension obligations, and stratospheric housing costs.